onslaught64/c64_tinn64/README.md

 If you want to recognize other drawings, download the training set from the Quick!
 Draw! site here: https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap

+This step kind of sucks, I would have liked to automate this into the build process, but you need ot have Google account to access the files.
+So - that is in the 'too hard' basket right now.

 ## Step 3: Convert Training Data
 Type `make convert`

+This converts Numpy bitmap packs into rows that the `train.py` can parse and feed to the PyTinn algorithm.
+This takes a while.

 ## Step 4: Train Your Neural Networks
 There are two nets to train, one for MNIST (numeral recognition) and one for Quick!
 Draw! with 10 drawings to classify.

 Type `make train_mnist` and then `make train_qd` to train both datasets.
 These will create the required asm files and put them into the appropriate directory.

+This can take quite some time even on a powerful computer.

 ## Step 5: Build the C64 Demo
 To finally compile the C64 demo, use `make clean` and then `make disk.d64`